dwilkie/sidekiq-cloudwatch/README.md

 ### Heroku

-You can monitor your Sidekiq instances on AWS for free using Heroku
+You can monitor your Sidekiq instances on AWS for free using Heroku Scheduler

 1. Fork the repo
 2. Push your fork to Heroku